 - Matches the end of a line*

-- Matches any character except those enclosed
+- Matches any character except those within the brackets

-To find lines starting with "This":
+# Find lines starting with "This"

 grep "^This" sample.txt

-grep "command.$" sample.txt
+grep "command\.$" sample.txt

-Example 6: Using Character Classes
+Example 6: Character Classes

 Useful Grep Options